CuyZ/Valinor/docs/pages/serialization/normalizer.md

 (new \CuyZ\Valinor\MapperBuilder())

     // The type of the first parameter of the transformer will determine when it
     // is used during normalization.
-Note that advanced type annotations
-    // like `non-empty-string` can be used to target a more specific type.
     ->registerTransformer(
-        /**
-         * @param non-empty-string $value
-         */
         fn (string $value, callable $next) => strtoupper($next()) )

     // Transformers can be chained, the last registered one will take precedence
     // over the previous ones, which can be called using the `$next` parameter.
     ->registerTransformer(
+        /**
+         * Advanced type annotations like `non-empty-string` can be used to
+         * target a more specific type.
+         *
+         * @param non-empty-string $value
+         */
         fn (string $value, callable $next) => $next() . '!'
     )

     // A priority can be given to a transformer, to make sure it is called
     // before or after another one.
-The higher the priority, the sooner the
+The higher priority, the sooner the
     // transformer will be called.
-Default priority is 0.
+The default priority is 0.
     ->registerTransformer(
+        /**
+         * @param non-empty-string $value
+         */
         fn (string $value, callable $next) => $next() . '?',
-        priority: -100
+        priority: 100
     )

     ->normalizer(\CuyZ\Valinor\Normalizer\Format::array())
-    ->normalize('Hello world'); // HELLO WORLD?!
+    ->normalize('Hello world'); // HELLO WORLD!?
 ```

 ### Attribute transformers